xiix0/scam/README.md

-You will live to see your grandchildren.
+You will be honored for contributing your time and skill to a worthy cause.